Yosemite Valley Railroad: 1910s

-In 1910, the Yosemite Lumber Company was established, and the railroad played a crucial role in transporting the logs from the mountains to the sawmill at Merced Falls.
-Special standard gauge flat cars with bulkheads were necessary for the steep grades of the incline.
-The log cars ran from the woods down the incline and on the main line to the mill without reloading, saving labor costs.
-The lumbering venture doubled the railroad's freight income from $64,000 to $128,000.
+In 1910, the Yosemite Lumber Company began operations, and the railroad transported logs from the mountains to the sawmill at Merced Falls.
+Standard-gauge flat cars with bulkheads were required for the steep incline grades.
+Log cars ran from the woods down the incline and along the main line to the mill without reloading, saving labor costs.
+The lumber traffic doubled the railroad's freight income from $64,000 to $128,000.

-In November 1913, the first automobile stage replaced the horse-drawn stages for the 14-mile route from El Portal to Yosemite Valley.
-The 25-passenger White Motor Company buses completed the trip in one hour and thirty-five minutes, compared to the four-hour journey required by the old horse stages.
-By 1915, passenger and freight revenue continued to increase, and eighty percent of the passengers during the summer season were tourists from the Eastern United States.
+In November 1913, the first automobile stage replaced the horse-drawn stages on the 14 mi route from El Portal to Yosemite Valley.
+The 25-passenger White Motor Company buses completed the trip in one hour and thirty-five minutes, compared with four hours by horse stage.
+By 1915, passenger and freight revenue continued to grow, and 80% of summer passengers were tourists from the Eastern United States.

-In 1916, the Yosemite Valley Railroad leased the Hotel Del Portal and the stage line to the Desmond Park Service Company.
-The new railroad brought increased visitation to the park, allowing the concessionaire to expand its offerings, including the luxurious Glacier Point Hotel built in 1917.
+In 1916, the YVRR leased the Hotel Del Portal and the stage line to the Desmond Park Service Company.
+The increased visitation enabled the Yosemite National Park concessionaire to expand its offerings, including construction of the Glacier Point Hotel in 1917.

-This period was not without its setbacks.
-A disastrous fire on October 27, 1917, destroyed the Hotel Del Portal, causing an estimated loss of $100,000.
-The El Portal Inn, operated by a subsidiary of YVRR, replaced the Hotel Del Portal by the start of the next tourist season.
+A fire on October 27, 1917, destroyed the Hotel Del Portal, causing an estimated $100,000 in losses.
+The El Portal Inn, operated by a YVRR subsidiary, replaced it by the start of the next tourist season.